gomoto/fullstack/README.md

 Use environment variables to parameterize the development experience.

+Environment variables can be specified at the command line or in a file called .env at the root of the project.
+Command line variables take precedence.

 env var  | default     | description
 -------- | ----------- | ----------------------------------------
 DEV_HOST | local       | Development host (local &#124; external)